 Approximately 130,000 knee replacement surgeries are performed every year in the United States.
 Too many of these knee replacements in recent years have had defective hardware.
-If you you are three months post-knee replacement and are still having problems, you could have a defective knee replacemen.
+If you are three months post-knee replacement and are still having problems, you could have a defective knee replacement.
 You might be eligible for compensation.
-Our DePuy Synthes' Attune, Exactech Optetrak, and Arthrex IBalance knee replacement lawyers are investigating potential lawsuits throughout the United States for claims on behalf of victims who received any of these knee implants that may be defective.
+Our Exactech Optetrak and Arthrex IBalance knee replacement lawyers are investigating potential lawsuits throughout the United States for claims on behalf of victims who received any of these knee implants that may be defective.
 For more information, call 800-553-8082 or get a free online consultation.Background

 The knee is the largest joint in the human body.
 The knee joint supports the majority of the body’s weight, and as a consequence is susceptible to injury or trauma with the development of osteoarthritis in later life.

 The human knee wears with age.
 Two of the primary causes of knee degeneration or wear are osteoarthritis and rheumatoid arthritis.
 With either of these conditions, the articular surfaces, which are normally covered with cartilage, wear out or degenerate.
 When these surfaces wear out, they expose the underlying bone surface and result in bone surfaces on the femur and tibia rubbing against each other.
 Because cartilage contains no nerve endings, healthy patients do not experience any sensation caused by an articulation of the femur and tibia.
 When the cartilage degenerates, the bone-on-bone contact which occurs causes pain to the patient because the exposed bone surfaces contain nerve endings.
 Because physicians cannot replace cartilage, they use prosthetic devices to resurface the articular surfaces of the knee.
 Knee replacement surgery is often necessary for patients with osteoarthritis to alleviate pain when non-surgical therapies are ineffective.